Good Source of Crimp PL-259 for 0.4″ Coax Cables

 A good crimp tool is necessary with a .429 hex crimp die.

-Yes, these are not cheap, but I made the investment and put it in the tool bag.
+Yes, this tool is not cheap, but I made the investment and put it in the tool bag.
 It has been used dozens of times spreading its cost.
 I have no regrets purchasing this tool.
+Other less expensive tools are available and might work just fine with larger cable diameters like this.

 So anyway this post is just to let amateurs know good quality crimp connections are available today with the supplies from Fleeman, Anderson & Bird.